-Wattamolla Beach, and its lagoon, waterfall, picnic area and lookout, is a beautiful spot in the Royal National Park to spend a relaxing day out and about.
+Wattamolla Beach, with its lagoon, waterfall, picnic area and lookout, is a beautiful, isolated spot in the Royal National Park, perfect for a relaxing day out and about.

-Located only 50 kilometres from the Sydney CBD, along the famous Royal Coastal Walk (aka the Coast Track), Wattamolla Beach is an oasis of natural beauty.
+Located only 50 kilometres from the Sydney CBD, along the famous Royal Coastal Walk (aka the Coast Track), Wattamolla Beach is a true oasis of natural beauty.

 Wattamolla is open to visitors between 7:00am and 8:30pm daily.
 There is a $12 entrance fee to the Royal National Park.

-The name “Wattamolla” is an Aboriginal name and means “place near running water”.
-It was first discovered in 1796 by Matthew flinders, an English navigator and cartographer.
+The name “Wattamolla” is an Aboriginal word and means “place near running water”.
+It was discovered in 1796 by Matthew flinders, an English navigator and cartographer.

-Located right next to the parking area, Wattamolla Falls is the perfect spot to start your day in Wattamolla.
-The top of the waterfall is fenced off and jumping from the top of the waterfall into the lagoon is prohibited.
-Even though I don’t recommend jumping off, on a warm day the temptation is definitely hard to resist.
+Located right next to the parking area, Wattamolla Falls is the best spot to start your day in Wattamolla.
+The top of the waterfall is fenced off and jumping from the top into the lagoon is prohibited.
+While jumping off the waterfall is definitely not recommended, on a warm day the temptation is hard to resist.

-The fencing above the waterfall isn’t very challenging by any means, and watching the many daredevils jumping off the cliff can be quite an interesting spectacle.
+The fencing above the waterfall isn’t very challenging by any means, and watching the many daredevils jumping off the cliff is an interesting spectacle.

-Please be mindful though that jumping has been made illegal for good reasons.
-Although it may look safe, the depth of the water can easily be underestimated as currents and rain continually change the conditions.
+Please be mindful though that jumping was deemed illegal for good reason.
+Although the situation may appear to be safe, the depth of the water can easily be underestimated as currents and rain continually change the conditions.

-The views from the top of the waterfall over the lagoon and the ocean in the distance are pretty impressive.
+The views from the top of the waterfall over the lagoon and the ocean further away are very pretty.
 It gives you a good sense of how special this part of the Royal National Park really is.

 If you feel like a bit of hiking, you can do a section of the Royal Coast Track from here, heading north towards the Wattamolla Creek Dam which is about 400 metres away.